 Advanced concepts of physiological responses and adaptations to exercise are explored in relation to pharmacological intervention, human performance limitations, training effects, and health related benefits.
 Emphasis is on human bioenergetics, pharmacological interactions and cardiovascular responses to exercise.
-Prerequisite: C or above in BKIN 352.
+Prerequisite: Minimum grade of C in EXSC 220 and 352.